dendronhq/dendron-site/vault/dendron.ref.commands.md

   ```

 ##### snippet
-Inserted note link will resolve into a [VSCode snippet](https://code.visualstudio.com/docs/editor/userdefinedsnippets) in the form of
+Inserted note link will resolve into a [VS Code snippet](https://code.visualstudio.com/docs/editor/userdefinedsnippets) in the form of

 `[[{$1: alias}|note-name]]$0`